PURPOSE OF AUDIT and RISK COMMITTEE CHARTER

 - Review the external auditors’ proposed audit scope and plan, including any reliance on, or coordination of audit effort with internal audit.

 - Review the performance of the external auditors, and make recommendations to the Board on the appointment or discharge of the auditors.
+Implementing a selection process and making a recommendation to the Board, if required.

 - Meet separately with the external auditors to discuss any matters that the Committee or auditors believe should be discussed privately.